alexey-v-paramonov/sc_website/content/en/docs/api/admin.md

 ## Errors & conventions
 - Validation and serializer errors return HTTP 400 with a JSON mapping of field -> list of error codes/messages.
 - Many endpoints return a simple `{}` or `{"success": true}` on success for side-effect operations.

----

-If you want, I can:
-- Add example `curl` commands for every single endpoint showing how to include the `Authorization: Token <key>` header when needed (I already included samples in the main flows).
-I can expand that to every endpoint verbosely.
-- Generate a short table of endpoints at the top for quick navigation.

----

-End of API reference.